-- Plug the power cord into the projector and into a power outlet.
+Plug the power cord into the projector and into a power outlet.
 Turn on the power outlet switch (where fitted).
-Check that the POWER indicator light on the projector lights orange after power has been applied. - Please use the original accessories (e.g. power cable) only with the device to avoid possible dangers such as electric shock and fire.
+Check that the POWER indicator light on the projector lights orange after power has been applied.

-- If Direct power on function is activated in the SYSTEM SETUP: Basic > Operation Settings menu, the projector will turn on automatically after the power cord has been connected and power has been applied.
-See "Direct Power On" on page 54 for details. - Remove the lens cap.
-If it is closed, it could become deformed due to the heat produced by the projection lamp.

-Press ( ) POWER on the projector or remote control to start the projector.
-The POWER indicator light flashes and stays green when the projector is on.
+- Please use the original accessories (e.g. power cable) only with the device to avoid possible dangers such as electric shock and fire. - If Direct Power On function is activated in the SYSTEM SETUP: Basic Operation Settings menu, the projector will turn on automatically after the power cord has been connected and power has been applied.
+See "Direct Power On" on page 54 for details. - If Signal Power On function is activated in the SYSTEM SETUP: Basic > Operation Settings menu, the projector will turn on automatically when VGA signal is detected.
+See "Signal Power On" on page 54 for details. - Press ( ) POWER on the projector or IIION on the remote control to start the projector.
+The POWER flashes and stays orange when the projector is on.
 The start up procedure takes about 30 seconds.
 In the later stage of start up, a startup logo is projected.

-(If necessary) Rotate the focus ring to adjust
+(If necessary) Rotate the focus ring to adjust the image clearness.